ToruNiina/kaysha/README.md

 the human-readable code to skip needless calculations by emulating syntax-tree with templatized proxy classes.

-kaysha also constructs a syntax tree by overloading the arithmatic operators and `differentiate` function transforms the tree into the derivative of the original tree.
+Kaysha also constructs a syntax tree by overloading the arithmatic operators.
+Then `differentiate` function transforms the tree into the derivative of the original tree.

 A brief example of the idea is demonstrated in the following snippet (the actual